Prince Ludwig Ferdinand of Bavaria: General information

+Military service

+Prince Ludwig Ferdinand entered the Royal Bavarian Army on 22 October 1877 as a Sekonde-Lieutenant à la suite of the 2nd Heavy Cavalry Regiment "Archduke Franz Ferdinand of Austria" (Königlich Bayerisches 2.
+Schwere-Reiter-Regiment „Erzherzog Franz Ferdinand von Österreich-Este“) with a Patent of 11 October 1877.
+He was promoted to Premier-Lieutenant on 7 February 1880 and to Rittmeister on 20 August 1882.

+On 11 May 1883, he was promoted to Oberst (colonel), bypassing the intermediate ranks, and named Inhaber of the Royal Bavarian 18th Infantry Regiment "Prinz Ludwig Ferdinand" (Königlich Bayerisches 18.
+Infanterie-Regiment „Prinz Ludwig Ferdinand“).
+He then advanced through the generals' ranks, with a promotion to Generalmajor on 21 November 1887, to Generalleutnant on 11 June 1891 and to General der Kavallerie on 28 December 1898.
+He received an honorary title as Chief of the Royal Prussian 15th Dragoon Regiment (3rd Silesian) (Königlich Preußisches 3.
+Schlesisches Dragoner-Regiment Nr.
+15) on 5 September 1897.

+Due to his medical training, in addition to his regular military titles, he was also placed à la suite of the Royal Bavarian Army's Medical Corps (Sanitätskorps) on 24 October 1910 and named an Obergeneralarzt à la suite of the Sanitätskorps on 16 July 1915.
+He also held an honorary office (Ehrencharge) as general-inspector of the Royal Spanish Army's Military Medical Corps.
+During World War I, from 1 November 1916 to 7 November 1918, he served as chief surgeon (Chefarzt) of a military hospital in Munich, the Fürsorge-Reserve-Lazarett München.

 Marriage

 Prince Ludwig Ferdinand of Bavaria was married in 1883 to his maternal first cousin, Infanta María de la Paz of Spain (1862–1946), the second-youngest daughter of his uncle King Francis and Queen Regnant Isabella II of Spain (reigned from 1833 up to 1868 when deposed, abdicated 1870 and died 1904) and the 845th Dame of the Royal Order of Queen Maria Luisa.
 The wedding took place in Madrid, during her brother Alfonso XII's reign.

 In 1885 the young couple returned to Bavaria and resided chiefly in a side wing of the royal Nymphenburg Palace, left to them by Ludwig II.
 Later, they occupied an acquired palace in the inner city of Munich, the Palais Ludwig Ferdinand at Wittelsbacherplatz, together with Ludwig Ferdinand's brother Alfons and his family.

 Ludwig Ferdinand and María de la Paz established the so-called Spanish branch of the Bavarian royal family, started with Ludwig Ferdinand's parents' marriage but strengthened by successive Spanish marriages in altogether three generations.